m1thr4nd1r/College-Works/README.md

 College-Works
 =============

-Since they are the code of my college homeworks, probably they suck BUT I'm open to suggestions about any one of them :)
+These are the code of my college homeworks, don't expect too much of them, but I'm open to any suggetions about anyone of them :)